populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

     - `faf95_max_gen_anc`: Genetic ancestry group with the maximum filtering allele frequency (95% CI).
     - `faf99_max`: Maximum filtering allele frequency (using Poisson 99% CI).
     - `faf99_max_gen_anc`: Genetic ancestry group with the maximum filtering allele frequency (99% CI).
-- `joint_freq`: Array of combined exomes and genomes allele frequency information (AC, AN, AF, homozygote count) for the full gnomAD release and for each genetic ancestry group.
+- `joint_freq`: Array of combined exomes and genomes allele frequency information (AC, AN, AF, homozygote count) for the full OurDNA release and for each genetic ancestry group.
 Note that the values in array will correspond to combined or joint value if the variant was present in both data types, otherwise this array will contain frequencies only for the data type associated with the Hail Table (in this case, exomes).
   - `AC`: Combined (exomes + genomes) alternate allele count in release.
   - `AF`: Combined (exomes + genomes) alternate allele frequency, (AC/AN), in release.
   - `AN`: Total number of alleles across exomes and genomes in release.
   - `homozygote_count`: Count of homozygous alternate individuals across exomes and genomes in release.
 - `joint_grpmax`: Allele frequency information (AC, AN, AF, homozygote count) for the non-bottlenecked genetic ancestry group with maximum allele frequency across both exomes and genomes.
 Excludes Amish (ami), Ashkenazi Jewish (asj), European Finnish (fin), Middle Eastern (mid), and "Remaining individuals" (remaining) groups.
   - `AC`: Alternate allele count in the group with the maximum allele frequency.
-  - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in gnomAD.
+  - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in OurDNA.
   - `AN`: Total number of alleles in the group with the maximum allele frequency.
   - `homozygote_count`: Count of homozygous individuals in the group with the maximum allele frequency.
   - `gen_anc`: Genetic ancestry group with maximum allele frequency.